IoT-gamer/flutter_dinov3_one_shot_demo/README.md

 * **Real-Time Segmentation:** Segments objects directly from the live camera feed.

+* **Largest Area Filtering:** An option to display only the largest contiguous segmented object, removing smaller, potentially noisy detections.

 * **ONNX Runtime:** Utilizes the `flutter_onnxruntime` package for efficient, cross-platform model inference.

 * **Hardware Acceleration:** Leverages platform-specific accelerators like NNAPI on Android and Core ML on iOS  for better performance.